 Sam and I ended up taking a double kayak down one of the small tributaries that feeds the Amazon and it was a very relaxing way to soak in the natural beauty of the jungle.
 We got to explore some of the little lagoons that were almost shielded from view by hanging vines and moss; we also had to keep reminding ourselves to keep the kayaks nice and steady since we had just fished piranhas out of those same waters!

-On another note, if you’re feeling particularly adventurous, you can try Stand Up Paddleboarding!
+On another note, if you’re feeling particularly adventurous, you can try stand-up paddleboarding (SUP)!

 Breakfast in a secret lagoon